thanhit95/multi-threading/notes-demos-exercises.md

 ### DEMO 16 - BARRIER

 In cases where you must wait for a number of tasks to be completed before an overall task can proceed, barrier synchronization can be used.

+There are two types of barriers:

+- Cyclic barrier: A general, *reusable barrier*.
+- Count down latch: There is no possibility to increase or reset the counter, which makes the latch a *single-use barrier*.

 &nbsp;